 (2020: Lisa Sette)

-In 2005, Bradfield founded Broadsided (broadsidedpress.org), an innovative grassroots-distributed digital broadside publishing project.
+In 2005, Bradfield founded Broadsided (broadsidedpress.org), an innovative grassroots-distributed digital broadside publishing project that publishes twice-yearly folios of original collaborations between writers and visual artists.
 Broadsided's mission is to help people put literature and art into public spaces in their communities.
-In addition to the ongoing publications there, Broadsided published an anthology of 50 of its best collaborations and conversations.
+In 2021, Broadsided published an anthology of 50 of its best collaborations and conversations.
 Read more here.

 Since the 1990s, Liz has worked as a naturalist and marine educator.
 It all started with a love of boats and a long stint as a deckhand on small ecotour ships along the Pacific Coast, from Alaska to Baja (or did it start in her Puget Sound/Salish Sea childhood?).
-These days, she leads local naturalist workshops and whale watches from Cape Cod's outer reaches, spends time every year as a naturalist/guide in remote locations (most often in the high latitudes), and helps with marine mammal field work at home on a few projects.
+She spent two decades working as an expedition guide on small ships in the high latitudes (Alaska, the Antlantic Arctic, and Antarctica), work she left in the pandemic.
+These days, she leads local naturalist workshops and whale watches from Cape Cod's outer reaches and helps with marine mammal field work at home.

 After her deckhand gig (see above), Liz worked for a .com startup in Port Townsend, then moved east to Provincetown, Massachusetts--a place she'd never dreamed of but fell hard for once she washed ashore.
 She boomeranged west for five years to Alaska, living in Anchorage and earning her MFA in a place that keeps luring her back.
 She makes her home now on Cape Cod in the wilds of Truro.